 When executed with

-If a task fails, any subsequent tasks that were depending on it will not be executed.
-For example, tests will not run if there is a compilation failure in the code under test; because the test task will depend on the compilation task (either directly or indirectly).
+For example, tests do not run if there is a compilation error in the code under test because the test task depends on the compilation task.

 When you specify tasks on the command-line, you don’t have to provide the full name of the task.
 You only need to provide enough of the task name to uniquely identify the task.
 For example, it’s likely